Global Economy of the 90s

 - Its main effect was the removal of most tariffs between the US, Mexico, and Canada.

-- Strengthening intellectual-property laws,
+- Additional effects included:- Strengthening intellectual-property laws,

 - Creating labor and environmental safeguards, and